 As their name suggests, Non-Commissioned Officers or “Unarmed Guards” are those whose duties are restricted to providing light security and maintaining order.
 While they aren’t allowed to carry weapons, most are equipped with tools like batons and pepper spray, which is why they’re still capable of restraining disorderly individuals should the need arise.

 Unarmed Guards are a popular choice when the situation’s threat level is low or if the use of an Armed Guard would cause undue panic or concern.
 For example, these types of security officers are often seen in school settings, retail establishments, and location entry points.

 More commonly known as “Bodyguards,” Personal Protection Officers are often used by high-profile figures, such as politicians, celebrities, and professional athletes.
 They’re paid to be with their client around the clock, which means that they know every detail of their schedules and are privy to confidential information.

-The skillsets required for this role vary.
+The skillsets which is required for this role as a type of bodyguard varies.
 For instance, some Personal Protection Officers have gone through advanced training in firearms, physical combat, and evasive driving.
 They may even be well-versed in quickly assessing situations, maintaining client relationships, and instantly making sound decisions.

 Government Security Guards

 Officers that are contracted by a government are often armed and highly trained.
 Their primary role is to secure a particular location or facility, including courthouses and centres of military operation.
 However, they may also be called on to defend personnel and property if a high-risk situation arises.